 Summary

-Our transformative and enriching experience extends beyond Arabic language learning.
-As an Arabic student, you’ll have the unique opportunity to formally study Levantine Arabic while enjoying the warmth and hospitality of a Palestinian host family.
-Imagine the cultural insights, personal connections, and linguistic proficiency you’ll gain through this immersive journey.
+Experience more than just Arabic language learning.
+As a student, you’ll formally study Levantine Arabic while connecting with a welcoming Palestinian host family, gaining invaluable cultural insights and linguistic skills through this immersive journey.

-Study in Palestine welcomes you to join our extended family in the heart of Hebron.
-From dynamic language classes to the rich cultural exchange with your host family, every aspect of our program contributes to a holistic learning experience.
+Join Study in Palestine in Hebron for dynamic language classes and enriching cultural exchange with your host family, all contributing to a holistic learning experience.

-Our Levantine Arabic Intensive Program promises not just language acquisition but a profound cultural and personal enrichment that will stay with you long after the program concludes.
-We look forward to welcoming you into our community and guiding you on your path to mastering Levantine Arabic!
+Our Levantine Arabic Intensive Program offers language skills and cultural enrichment that lasts well beyond the program.
+We look forward to welcoming you and supporting your journey to mastering Levantine Arabic!

 How to apply